Criticism of ESPN: Coverage of professional wrestling as a legitimate sport

-The association between ESPN and WWE has received criticism outside of mainstream media and within the two organizations themselves.
+The association between ESPN and WWE received criticism outside of mainstream media and within the two organizations themselves.
 Coachman (who himself would leave ESPN in 2017 and eventually return to WWE a few months afterwards) stated he had wanted a connection between ESPN and WWE for years following his departure from WWE in 2008, but had to wait "until the right person was in charge" before the two sides started forming a partnership.
 In 2016, the wife of WWE wrestler Kevin Owens would post on social media their eight-year-old son's reaction following Owens winning the WWE Universal Championship.
 While the post would receive positive responses from most reporters, Amin Elhassin for ESPN tweeted that it was feel-good moment for their son "until he finds out its scripted".
 Fellow wrestler Cody Rhodes, who had left WWE earlier that year, said that WWE needs to cut ties with ESPN and that having mainstream recognition "ain't always worth it" when one of their reporters tries to ruin it for a child.
-Rhodes did eventually return to the WWE at WrestleMania 38 in April 2022.
+Rhodes did eventually return to WWE at WrestleMania 38 in April 2022.

-Despite ESPN and WWE having somewhat scaled back their relationship since (partially due to other mainstream sports media such as Fox Sports, CBS Sports, Yahoo!
-Sports, and Bleacher Report also reporting on WWE), the two still partner on occasion.
-Most recently, ESPN signed a five year deal with WWE to stream WWE Premium Live Events on their direct to consumer service.

-On September 15, 2025 during an NFL game between the Los Angeles Chargers and Las Vegas Raiders, Monday Night Football play-by-play announcer Chris Fowler repeatedly mispronounced John Cena and Brock Lesner's last names (pronouncing Cena as "Say-na" instead of "See-na" and Lesner as "Les-ter") while reading a promo for WWE's then forthcoming Wrestlepalooza event on ESPN's streaming service.
-This immediately gave viewers the inclination that Fowler wasn't entirely familiar with either John Cena, Brock Lesner, or WWE in itself.
+In 2025, ESPN reached an agreement to stream WWE's pay-per-view events on ESPN's DTC streaming service.
+Beginning with the lead-up to its first event—Wrestlepalooza—in September 2025, ESPN began to aggressively promote WWE events during its regular programming, including featuring WWE personalities as guests on studio shows such as First Take, and plugs during event telecasts (such as a plug by Chris Fowler during a Monday Night Football broadcast where the commentator repeatedly mispronounced John Cena and Brock Lesner's last names).

+When asked if developments in WWE storylines would be treated as news by ESPN programs, president of content Burke Magnus stated that "it’s unequivocally entertainment and entertainment is a part of sports, and it’s athletic and it’s what we do in every way other than the storylines are scripted and it’s presented that way and everybody knows that.
+But there's a full appreciation at ESPN of how compelling their content is from an entertainment perspective.
+So the answer is ‘yes’ for sure.
+But I’m not really prepared right now to tell you or give you examples of what that might look like."

+Concerns were also raised over the editorial independence of ESPN.com's wrestling coverage from WWE following the deal; in August 2025, ESPN.com began to suppress landing pages for news articles relating to competing wrestling promotions such as All Elite Wrestling (AEW), leaving only ones for WWE.
+In March 2026, it was reported that ESPN.com had begun to exclude letter grade ratings from reviews of WWE shows at the request of company staff; ESPN combat sports writer Andreas Hale had given Wrestlepalooza a "C" grade in his review.